 We do not ascribe a financial value to these things but instead provide them in addition to the financial profit-share.

 What is important in any profit-share production, is to offer everyone what you can guarantee: in our team, nobody, from the company owners, to the tea-lady, is treated differently from any other, or gets any more or less than the others.
 It is also critical to be open about everything.
 Not only does it allow people to see for themselves, that you are doing all you can for them, but in a world where all of us are jaded by malpractice, it builds confidence, which is also important - it adds to a positive atmosphere, and a positive atmosphere makes for a happier cast, who put on a better show, which builds the production following, and so on.

-Our ultimate aim is to find the funding and support to be able to move to regular weekly salaries for the team, and in fact active attempts are being made to find the support to take this next step, however, in the meantime, this is where we are.
+Our ultimate aim is to find the funding and support to be able to move to union rate payments for the people in our projects, and in fact active attempts are being made to find the support to take this next step, however, in the meantime, this is where we are.
 And doing our best with the circumstances we find ourselves in.